Giant Cinnamon Roll Recipe

 Reasons to love this recipe:

-• You can add different types of frosting.
-In addition to this cinnamon frosting, try my amazing caramel icing or a cream cheese frosting for something different.
-Or a simple powdered sugar glaze works well too.
+- You can add different types of frosting.
+In addition to this powdered sugar frosting, try my amazing caramel icing or a cream cheese frosting for something different.

-• Great for entertaining.
+- Great for entertaining.
 This giant cinnamon roll is pretty impressive for company.
-A super fun twist (pun intended!) for your Christmas morning or any special occasion!
+A super fun treat for your holiday morning or any special occasion!

 You do not need a fancy mixer to make rolls.
 This can be made by hand as well, using a large mixing bowl and a little bit of muscle.